Existential Anxiety: Definition And Coping Tips

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 Different experiences or parts of life can cause anxiety for different people.
-For some, anxiety is most intensely felt when thinking about existence in general, such as their purpose in the world, the meaning of life, and, primarily, the inevitability of death.
-It’s known as existential anxiety, and it goes beyond wondering about these questions; instead, this anxiety is characterized by intense fear and worry.
+For some, anxiety is most intensely felt when thinking about existence in general, such as one’s purpose in the world, the meaning of life, and, primarily, the inevitability of death.
+It’s known as existential anxiety, and it goes beyond wondering about these questions.
+Existential anxiety is the term used to describe a specific type of anxiety, characterized by intense fear and worry about fundamental aspects of existence.
 Read on to find out more about existential anxiety, including strategies that may help you cope.

 Need help coping with existential anxiety?